Monday, 5 August 2024

 was that the commands of the Jewish law

-could not make a person righteous before God.
+could not of themselves make a person righteous before God.

 when we listen to and obey the words of his son Jesus.

-And we enter into God’s love when, in obedience to this revealed word,
+So we enter into God’s love when, in obedience to the revealed word in Christ,

 we practice love for one another.